top of page

 Image courtesy of Wix.

-In Shakespeare Hamlet, Hamlet ponders, " To be or not to be?"
+In Shakespeare's Hamlet, Hamlet ponders, " To be or not to be?"
 As Gen Z continues to work as freelancers and contractors, you realize that being a bee is not the measure of your worth.
-Your impact is measured by the your kindness, bravery, and honesty.
+Your impact is measured by your kindness, bravery, and honesty.
 Your professional identity is one part of you.

 Comments